We are actively looking for a brick and mortar space in the Boston area.

 In 2014 Ted and Jon met at B&G Oysters.
 Jon joined the restaurant as a Sous Chef, and Ted as an assistant manager.
 Years passed and Jon became the Chef de Cuisine and Ted the General Manager.
 Through those years, the pair became best friends and made an excellent team.
 Over many shared meals, late-night kitchen experiments, shifties, and “where are you?” messages from their significant others, the two resolved to open a restaurant together someday.

-An adage from Ted’s restaurateur uncle, had long influenced Ted’s opinion on what makes a good restaurant: “good food, good price, good service” - in that order.
+An adage from Ted’s restaurateur uncle, had long influenced Ted’s opinion on what makes a good restaurant: “good food, good service, good price.”
 Likewise, Jon learned the same lesson about the importance of meaningful, value-driven food from his grandparents who owned diners in New York City - one of the toughest restaurant habitats in the world.
 Jon and Ted’s love for preparing everyday ingredients with refined technique naturally led the pair to chūka ryori.

 Always do your best; then make your best better.